EdwardEC/WHSTechNotes/journal.md

 # December 16, 2024

 I'm probably going to just program calculator for UIL Mathematics and maybe study for SAT or ap physics.

+# January 8, 2025

+Looking Back:

+Things that I enjoyed the most is how free you are once you finish journal.
+Thing that could be improved is by adding some challenging problems to solve it could make the class more fun (the class is kinda boring).

+Looking Ahead:

+I would like to explore more into complex algorithms and data science.

+Certifications:

+Yes, I think giving us problems related to that certification would help me feel prepared.